Quantum Geometry and the Hidden Scales in Materials: Quantum Geometry in Band Theory

-The additive property can be explained via Wannier functions \cite{MarzariRMP2012}.
-The integral of the quantum metric over the Brillouin zone (BZ) for a single band, $\int_{\rm BZ} {\rm Re}[\mathcal{Q}^n_{\mu\nu}(\bk)] = g^n_{\mu\nu}$, sets a lower bound on the spatial spread of the Wannier function \cite{Vanderbilt.Marzari.1997}.
+The fact that the quantum metric is not additive can be explained via Wannier functions.
+The integral of the quantum metric over the Brillouin zone (BZ) for a single band, $\int_{\rm BZ} {\rm Re}[\mathcal{Q}^n_{\mu\nu}(\bk)] = g^n_{\mu\nu}$, sets a lower bound on the spatial spread of the Wannier function \cite{Vanderbilt.Marzari.1997, MarzariRMP2012}.
 When additional bands are included in the construction of the Wannier function, it is reasonable to expect a more localized Wannier state with a reduced spatial spread.
 However, since the quantum metric is inherently a positive quantity, the sum of the metric of individual bands within a projected manifold cannot be less than the metric of the full manifold.
-Thus metric cannot be additive, $g_{\mu\nu} \neq \sum_{n \in {\rm occ.} } g^n_{\mu\nu}$.
+Thus the metric cannot be additive, $g_{\mu\nu} \neq \sum_{n \in {\rm occ.} } g^n_{\mu\nu}$.
+The metric is consequently not a conventional response function and depends on both filled and unfilled bands \cite{verma2024step}.
+It is important to distinguish this measure of spread from exponential localization; for instance, in topological bands, Wannier functions are obstructed and exhibit power-law tails, even though their spatial spread as measured by the quantum metric remains finite.
+Therefore, also for topological bands the geometric scales introduced by dipole fluctuations are finite and well defined.

 Setting these subtleties aside, the quantum metric and Berry curvature have a close relationship that becomes evident in the case of Landau levels.
-As we know, the Chern number arises from the non-commutativity of the projected position operators, $\hat{X} = \hat{P} \hat{x} \hat{P}$ and $\hat{Y} = \hat{P} \hat{y} \hat{P}$, with $[\hat{X}, \hat{Y}] = i \ell_B^2$, where $\ell_B$ is the magnetic length.
+As we know, the Chern number arises from the non-commutativity of the projected position operators in the lowest Landau level, $\hat{X} = \hat{P} \hat{x} \hat{P}$ and $\hat{Y} = \hat{P} \hat{y} \hat{P}$, with $\ev{[\hat{X}, \hat{Y}]} = i \ell_B^2$, where $\ell_B$ is the magnetic length.
 The non-commutativity of these operators naturally implies that the variance $\langle \hat{X}^2 + \hat{Y}^2 \rangle$ is subject to a lower bound.
 Remarkably, the lowest Landau level satisfies the so-called trace condition~\cite{Roy2014}, in which this variance saturates the bound.
 In simpler terms, the cyclotron orbits of an electron in a Landau level have the smallest spatial spread capable of supporting the necessary winding.